famedly/hedwig/README.md

 To output to stdout instead of files, remove the `file_output` section from the `config.yaml` file.

-There is partial support for the proposed delayed push MSC which is defined [here](https://github.com/matrix-org/matrix-spec-proposals/pull/3359), a maximum jitter delay can be specified with the `max_jitter_delay` setting.
-Set to 0.0 to disable the jitter completely.

-In low traffic situations it might be advisable to disable jitter as it can lead to messages being sent out of order.

 ### On app side:

 Example valid pusher set request (to homeserver, the homeserver will then talk to hedwig whenever there is a notification):